huypq1709/demo_crypto_web/README.md

 # Demo_crypto_web
-This is a demo website about crypto. "\n"
+This is a demo website about crypto.

 Using React for landing page.

 API used to crawl news and update data real time for data coin crypto.

 Set up terminal to run